In this article

 In most cases, you won’t list and deduct G&A expenses from your gross margin as one line item.
 Rather, you’ll categorize them separately based on the nature of the expense and its relation to the operation of your company.
 For example, while the cost of both salaries and rent fall into the G&A category, you’d list each as an individual line item on your income statement.

-SaaS sprawl
+1. SaaS sprawl

-Zombie spend
+2. Zombie spend

 Zombie spend occurs when a company accumulates recurring expenses for services and products that either aren’t being used or no longer create value.
 In many cases, zombie spend is directly related to issues like SaaS sprawl.
-For example, you might have started a subscription to a platform last year, and even though your team has since moved on to a different platform, you're still paying the monthly subscription fee for the old one.
+For example, you might have started a subscription to a platform last year, and even though your team has since moved on to a different platform, you're still paying the monthly fee for the old one.

-Shadow IT
+3. Shadow IT

 Shadow IT can create several issues.
-First, it’s a matter of security: teams or employees operating on networks that might be vulnerable to a data breach put your entire organization at risk.
+First, it’s a matter of security: Teams or employees operating on unsecure networks that might be vulnerable to a data breach put your entire organization at risk.
 Secondly, even if the technology doesn’t compromise your security, you’re still footing the bill for tools you haven’t approved or evaluated for cost efficiency.

 How to manage G&A expenses